Solmidey/Collab-Master-V1/README.md

 npm run dev
 ```

+### Backend & Jobs

+- Contracts live under `contracts/`.
+Run `npm run test:contracts` to verify Solidity escrow logic.
+- Backend services, routes, and jobs are in `packages/backend`.
+Run `npm run test:backend` for milestone, dispute, watchdog, and treasury coverage.
+- Bot command handlers and integration tests are under `packages/bot`.
+Run `npm run test:bot` for end-to-end command simulations.
+- Scheduled jobs:
+  - `npm run tsx packages/backend/src/jobs/milestoneWatchdog.ts` to send deadline reminders and queue time-lock refunds.
+  - `npm run tsx packages/backend/src/jobs/treasurySweep.ts` to enqueue multisig sweep transactions when balances exceed `SWEEP_THRESHOLD_WEI`.
+  - `npm run tsx packages/backend/src/jobs/anchorLogs.ts` to compute a Merkle root of recent audit logs and anchor them on-chain via `Anchors.sol`.

+### Testing the multisig flow locally

+1. Deploy the contracts to a local Hardhat node (e.g., `npx hardhat node` and `npx hardhat run --network localhost scripts/deploy.ts`).
+2. Set `ESCROW_CONTROLLER_PRIVATE_KEY` to one of the generated Hardhat accounts or enable Safe queueing with `ESCROW_REQUIRE_SAFE=true`.
+3. Use the `/deposit`, `/acceptmilestone`, and `/opendispute` commands to simulate the lifecycle, or call the command handlers directly in tests.
+4. Review `packages/backend/src/services/treasuryService.ts` for the prepared Safe payload and follow the inline TODO to plug in the Gnosis Safe Transaction Service when service credentials are available.

 The bot runs with `tsx` in watch mode.
 Invite it to a test server and run the registration script once per guild:

 ```bash